-COBIT 5 Enabler – Principles, Policies and Frameworks
+COBIT 5 Enablers – Principles, Policies and Frameworks

-The ‘Principles, Policies and Frameworks’ is the communication mechanisms necessary to convey the governing body and management’s direction and instructions for the organisation, in support of governance objectives.
+In COBIT, ‘Principles, Policies, and Frameworks’ are the communication mechanisms used to convey a governing body/ management’s directions and instructions for the organization in support of governance objectives.

-Each enabler, including Principles, policies and frameworks, is broken down into four generic enabler dimensions.
-Each of these dimensions contain enabler specific information.
+Each enabler, including principles, policies, and frameworks, is broken down into four generic enabler dimensions.
+Each of these dimensions contains enabler-specific information.

 Goals and metrics:

 Principles need to be limited in number and should express as clearly as possible the core values of the enterprise.

 Good policies are effective (meaning they achieve the stated purpose), efficient (meaning they are implemented using the minimum amount of resources), and non-intrusive (meaning they appear logical for those who have to comply with them).

 Governance and management frameworks should provide management with structure, guidance, tools, etc., that support the proper governance and management of IT.
 So frameworks should be comprehensive, open and flexible, current and available, and accessible to all stakeholders.

 Frameworks provide a structure to define consistent guidance, navigation, creation, and maintenance of policies.